Kinder Morgan Partners reports lower quarterly profit

-(Reuters) - Kinder Morgan Energy Partners LP, the largest U.S. oil and natural gas pipeline company, on Wednesday said second quarter profit fell from a year earlier when results were boosted by a large gain related to an acquisition.
+July 16 (Reuters) - Kinder Morgan Energy Partners LP , the largest U.S. oil and natural gas pipeline company, on Wednesday said second quarter profit fell from a year earlier when results were boosted by a large gain related to an acquisition.

 Profit in the quarter at the Houston-based master limited partnership (MLP) was $669 million compared with $1 billion a year ago.